NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 - ``NumberofBathrooms``: Optional.
 If not provided, it is calculated as :math:`\frac{NumberofBedrooms}{2} + 0.5` based on the `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
 - ``ConditionedFloorArea``
 - ``ConditionedBuildingVolume`` or ``AverageCeilingHeight``
 - ``extension/HasFlueOrChimney``: Optional.
-Specifies whether there is a flue (associated with heating system or water heater) or chimney. if not provided, it is assumed to be true if any of the following conditions are met:
+Specifies whether there is a flue (associated with heating system or water heater) or chimney.
+If not provided, it is assumed to be true if any of the following conditions are met:

   - heating system is non-electric ``Furnace``, ``Boiler``, ``WallFurnace``, ``FloorFurnace``, ``Stove``, or ``FixedHeater`` and AFUE/Percent is less than 0.89
   - heating system is non-electric ``Fireplace``